Home | About Us | Contact Us | Shopping Cart

 Email your nominations to Member Services at email@example.com.

-An Award Committee comprised of members of the NREEL Board of Directors will review all written nominations to select a candidate who promotes the stated purposes of the NREEL Section: to provide Section members, the State Bar, and the public with information and dialogue concerning issues affecting natural resources, energy and the environment, and to share ideas, legal research, and networking with the goal of providing the highest possible quality of legal services to New Mexicans in the areas of natural resources, energy, and environmental law.
-In addition to promoting the purposes of the NREEL Section, the successful nominee should demonstrate:
+An Award Committee comprised of members of the NREEL Board of Directors will solicit and review all written nominations for these awards to select the recipient.
+While the focus of the awards differs, recipients must be individuals who have promoted the stated purposes of the NREEL: to provide Section members, the State Bar, and the public with information and dialogue concerning issues affecting natural resources, energy and the environment, and who have shared ideas, legal research, and networking with the goal of providing the highest possible quality of legal services to New Mexicans in the areas of natural resources, energy, and environmental law.
+The successful nominee should have demonstrated:

 1. Professionalism and integrity by:

 a.
 Promoting the honor, dignity, and professionalism of lawyers;